-Resilience requires automatically adapting to a situation that impedes a mission.
-If an autonomous system adapts to achieve mission success and that adaptation is crafted at run time, then confidence in its compliance with functional and security requirements needs to be established.
-Traditional assurance techniques, such as testing and formal analysis of system reconfiguration (e.g., via code repair or reused code) are typically not applicable at run time given performance constraints.
+A resilience system automatically adapts to a situation that impedes its mission.
+If an autonomous system adapts to achieve mission success and that adaptation is crafted at runtime, then confidence in its continued compliance with functional and security requirements must be established.
+Traditional assurance techniques, such as testing and formal analysis of system reconfiguration (e.g., via code repair or reused code), are typically not applicable at runtime given performance constraints.
 Moreover, for security threats, determined as part of system situational awareness, the expected level of confidence must be coupled with defensive resilience.